 Understanding VanEck Vectors Gold Miners ETF's Unusual Options Activity

-Shares of VanEck Vectors Gold Miners ETF (NYSE:GDX) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $34.72.
+VanEck Vectors Gold Miners ETF (NYSE:GDX) shares experienced unusual options activity on Monday.
+The stock price moved down to $32.9 following the option alert.

 - Sentiment: BEARISH